 '''

 Instead, write this:

 int unslept = 10;

 while (unslept > 0)

-unslept = sleep (unslept);

 '''

 A system call is allowed to return early, so the system is still conforming to its specification.
-But gdb does cause your multi-threaded program to behave differently than it would without gdb.
+But GDB does cause your multi-threaded program to behave differently than it would without GDB.